bhaveshharmalkar/bhaveshharmalkar.github.io/_posts/2025-07-10-titanic-data-analysis.md

 ## Summary of Insights

-1. Age and Survival: Younger passengers, particularly children, had a higher survival rate, highlighting a potential priority given during evacuation.
+1. __Age and Survival__: Younger passengers, particularly children, had a higher survival rate, highlighting a potential priority given during evacuation.

-2. Gender and Survival: Female passengers were significantly more likely to survive than males, reflecting the historical 'women and children first' rescue policy.
+2. __Gender and Survival__: Female passengers were significantly more likely to survive than males, reflecting the historical 'women and children first' rescue policy.

-3. Passenger Class: First-class passengers had notably higher survival rates compared to second and third-class travelers, suggesting that socio-economic status played a major role in access to lifeboats and safety.
+3. __Passenger Class__: First-class passengers had notably higher survival rates compared to second and third-class travelers, suggesting that socio-economic status played a major role in access to lifeboats and safety.

-4. Embarkation Port: Passengers who boarded at Cherbourg showed slightly better survival outcomes.
+4. __Embarkation Port__: Passengers who boarded at Cherbourg showed slightly better survival outcomes.
 This may reflect a higher concentration of first-class passengers from that port.

-5. Family Size: Passengers with small family groups (1–4 members) had better survival chances.
+5. __Family Size__: Passengers with small family groups (1–4 members) had better survival chances.
 Those alone or in large families faced more difficulty during the chaos, likely due to separation or logistical challenges.

 ## Visual preview

+### Survival Rate by Passenger Class and Gender

+This chart offers a glimpse into one survival scenario.
+View the [full report](/assets/files/Titanic_Data_Analysis.html) for a deeper analysis.

+This interactive Plotly chart illustrates the survival rates across different passenger classes and genders.
+The visualization clearly shows that first-class passengers had a significantly higher chance of survival compared to those in second or third class, highlighting the influence of social and economic status during the disaster.

-<iframe src="/assets/files/my_plot.html" width="80%" height="400" frameborder="0"></iframe>
+<iframe src="/assets/files/survival_rate.html" width="100%" height="400" frameborder="1"></iframe>

+## Conclusion

+This Titanic analysis project helped me strengthen my EDA skills and practice real-world data storytelling.
+It demonstrates not just technical skill but also how to communicate findings clearly to non-technical audiences.

+For a detailed report with **code, graphs, and step-by-step explanation** view the interactive HTML version [here](/assets/files/Titanic_Data_Analysis.html).